Cape Breton University: Clubs and societies

-The CBU Students' Union list includes the following active societies:
+The CBU Students' Union has had over 60 societies since 2003.

 Newspaper

 The Caper Times is a newspaper owned collectively by the students of Cape Breton University and published by the Publishing Board of the Caper Times.
 The newspaper has been autonomous from the Cape Breton University Students' Union since March 1, 2013.
 It is a member of the Canadian University Press.
 The newspaper publishes as an electronic monthly newsletter, which is tailored specifically for Cape Breton University students and faculty.
-The current Editor-in-Chief is Manini Sethi.

 Athletics

 CBU is represented in the Atlantic University Sport (AUS) association by the CBU Capers.
 The Capers' varsity program includes four teams: men's and women's soccer and basketball teams.
 All sports teams wear uniforms with the Caper logo and mascot along with the school colour (orange).